 Stage Timetable Link to Equality Impact Assessment Collecting evidence 2014 onwards The Council adopted its Core Strategy in March 2014.
 The SA of the Core Strategy included an Equality Impact Assessment of the plan's policies and proposals.
 Issues and options July - September 2015 Consultation on Site Options for the Local Plan.
 Preferred options sites and boundaries April - June 2016 Council adopted a Statement of Community Involvement setting out how the Council will involve local people, businesses and other stakeholders, including a commitment to promoting equal opportunities.
 Engaging Communities commissioned to speak to people about their experiences and needs in relation to the Council's responsibilities under the Equality Duty.
 Preferred options July 2017 Equality Impact Assessment report published for consultation alongside Preferred Options Local Plan.
+Publication February 2018 Equality Impact Assessment report published for consultation alongside Submission Version Local Plan.
 This report.
-Publication Submission and Examination Adoption
+Submission and Examination Adoption